nstjuliana/CollabCanvas/prd.md

 The MVP passes if:
 1. ✅ Two users can see each other's cursors with names in real-time
 2. ✅ Creating a shape appears instantly for all users
-3. ✅ Moving a shape updates for all users within 100ms
+3. ✅ Moving a shape updates for all users in real-time
-4. ✅ Users can pan and zoom smoothly at 60 FPS
+4. ✅ Users can pan and zoom the canvas smoothly
 5. ✅ Canvas state persists after refresh
-6. ✅ Users must authenticate with accounts
+6. ✅ Users must authenticate with accounts before accessing canvas
 7. ✅ Application is deployed and publicly accessible
 8. ✅ Presence indicator shows who's online
+9. ✅ Object locking prevents concurrent edits (first user gets priority)

 ---